df15h-moddable/df15h-unreal/docs/ue/2_create/3_apis/cpp/README.md

 - UE4SS : Create a project to bind to the UE4SS API.

 IMPORTANT : In BOTH cases, most of the authoring and compilation will happen _outside_ of the Unreal Editor.
-The Unreal Editor doesn't actually include a build environment
+The Unreal Editor doesn't actually include a build environment.
+They expect us to point Microsoft Visual Studio to a shared filesystem.

 ## Reference